 After years of curling and curling and always getting these tight ringlets, I didn’t know what I was doing wrong.
 It took a lot of research and practice for me to realize it takes a lot more than just curling your hair to get these relaxed beachy waves.

-It makes a difference which direction the curl goes, how big the sections are, and definitely what products you use.
+It makes a difference in which direction the curl goes, how big the sections are, and definitely what products you use.
 How I blow dry my hair before I even attempt to curl it makes a big difference too.
 Once you figure out the right formula, it’s actually very easy to create.

 Since I also cut my hair short this last year, I’ve been working at hairstyles that go with the new short do.
 And while the products I use are the same, the way I curl it is somewhat different.